 - Purchase the complete Expat Arrivals Chile Guide (PDF)

-Although there are many good reasons for expats to relocate to Chile, ease of banking and convenient financial services are unlikely to feature on that list.
+Although there are many pros of relocating to Chile, ease of banking and convenient financial services are unlikely to feature on that list.
 Expats are warned that banking in Chile is a complicated and often frustrating proposition.
 Expats may wish to seek advice from large accounting firms, tax specialists and relocation companies when starting to do business and dealing with money in Chile.

 Money in Chile

-The currency used in Chile is the Chilean Peso (CLP), which is subdivided into 100 centavos.
+The currency used in Chile is the Chilean Peso (CLP) which is subdivided into 100 centavos.
 However, centavo coins are no longer in circulation and prices are often rounded up to the nearest peso.
 CLP 1 and CLP 5 coins, although still in circulation, are no longer in production.

 Banking in Chile

-Along with the Banco Central de Chile, major Chilean banks include Banco de Chile, Banco Santander-Chile and BancoEstado.
-Of the foreign commercial banks, HSBC and Scotiabank have the largest presence in Chile, and it is possible for an expat to open an account with one of these before leaving home and then to open a linked local account after arriving in Chile.
+Of the foreign commercial banks, HSBC and Scotiabank have the largest presence in Chile along with JP Morgan Chase.
+Expats can open an account with one of these before leaving home and then open a linked local account after arriving in Chile.

-Banking hours are short as Chilean banks are generally open from 9am to 2pm on weekdays.
+Banking hours are short as Chilean banks are generally open from 9am to 2pm on week days only.

 Opening a bank account

 Opening a local bank account in Chile is extremely difficult.
-Many banks will only allow expats to open a local account once they've had Chilean residency for two years, and even then it isn't a straightforward process.
-Many expats are hesitant to go through the bureaucratic processes involved with opening a local bank account in Chile, and prefer to rather look for alternative options.
+Many banks will only allow expats to open a local account once they've had Chilean residency for some time and even then, it isn't a straightforward process.

-Expats can usually have their salaries paid into their overseas bank accounts and access their money using foreign debit or credit cards.
-Expats who want to take this approach must ensure that they inform their bank of their intention to travel before leaving home and that they take at least two or three working ATM cards with them to Chile in case of loss or damage.
+Alternatively, expats could have their salaries paid into their overseas bank accounts and access their money using foreign debit or credit cards.
+Expats who want to take this approach must ensure that they inform their bank before leaving home, and that they take at least two or three working ATM cards with them to Chile in case of loss or damage.

 Credit cards and ATMs

-ATMs are widely available, even in the smallest Chilean towns.
+ATMs are widely available with multiple language options, even in the smallest Chilean towns.
 These typically operate on a 24-hour basis and accept all major bank cards.
 Credit cards are also widely accepted throughout Chile.

 Taxes in Chile

-Expats will not usually be taxed on their worldwide income for the first three years they are residents in Chile.
-However, they will be taxed on the income they earn from Chilean sources on a progressive scale from zero to 40 percent.
+Expats will not usually be taxed on their worldwide income for the first three years that they are residents of Chile, but they will be taxed on the income they earn from Chilean sources on a progressive scale from zero to 35 percent.

-After three years of residency in Chile, expats will be eligible to be taxed on their worldwide income.
+After three years of residency in Chile, expats are taxed on their worldwide income.
 However, Chile has double-taxation avoidance agreements in place with many countries, so expats from these places will not be taxed on the same income twice.